See What Big Wall Street Firms Can Never Deliver – and That You Need Most

 If you were in the middle of your first meeting at a big bank or brokerage firm, and the power went out, your ‘advisor’ would probably freeze, stare at his or her suddenly dark computer screen, wonder what to say, and reschedule the meeting.

 An independent wealth manager could just whip out a notebook and shift the conversation until the power came back on, if ever.
 No sweat.
 We know this terrain.
 Technology serves us.
 We don’t serve it.
+Try us out and schedule a call – even if the power goes out.

 Financial advisors at large firms are dependent on procedures, recommendations, company policies, and technology they didn’t come up with.
 They do not customize anything for you.
 They fit you into their systems and their boxes.